TilyBlooms

 It’s not the most comfortable experience, but it’s over quickly.

-If you are using frozen sperm, and IUI clinic will ensure that it’s properly thawed and prepared according to the instructions provided with your home insemination kit.
+If you are using frozen sperm, an IUI clinic will ensure that it’s properly thawed and prepared.

 Success rates for IUI can vary, typically ranging from 10-20% per cycle.